 But first things first.
 The term IoT was coined in 1999 by Kevin Ashton, who talks about the need to ‘empower computers with their own means of gathering information, so they can see, hear and smell the world for themselves, in all its random glory’.
 It’s this aspect of the IoT—that is, objects communicating independently, without the need for human interaction—that holds the most promise but also puzzles us mere mortals no end.
 In fact, it’s puzzled and beguiled us for a very long time indeed, as this handy history of the IoT shows.

 The sheer potential scale of the IoT today is staggering.
-One recent report estimated that by 2015 there would be almost 5 billion connected ‘things’ in the world.
-By 2020 that number will be 25 billion.
+One recent report estimates that by 2017 there will be almost 8.4 billion connected ‘things’ in the world.
+By 2020 that number will be 20.4 billion.
 That’s an awful lot of light bulbs sensitive to the slightest human movement, and fridges able to order milk.
 But the IoT is about so much more than fridges.
 In fact, in the words of Internet entrepreneur Will Franks, ‘let’s not focus on fridges’ at all.
 Fridges are so yesterday.

 The digital nervous system: old wine in new bottles?